casualGamer-dev/Nuon/doc/HACKING/CodingStandards.md

 Don't use `tor_realloc(x, y\*z)`.
 Use `tor_reallocarray(x, y, z)` instead.;

-You can get a full list of the compatibility functions that Tor provides by looking through `src/lib/*/*.h`.
+You can get a full list of the compatibility functions that Nuon provides by looking through `src/lib/*/*.h`.
 You can see the available containers in `src/lib/containers/*.h`.
 You should probably familiarize yourself with these modules before you write too much code, or